Jack Cooper, Executive Director

-Angela Anandappa, PhD is currently the Executive Director of the Alliance for Advanced Sanitation and a Research Assistant Professor with the Department of Food Science and Technology at the University of Nebraska-Lincoln.
+Angela Anandappa, PhD is currently the President of the Alliance for Advanced Sanitation and an instructor in food risk management at Northeastern Northeastern University.
+She has been a Research Assistant Professor with the Department of Food Science and Technology at the University of Nebraska-Lincoln.
 She was instrumental in establishing the Food Systems Innovation Center at the University of Kentucky.
-She is currently leading the effort to develop improved tools for sanitation through a public-private partnership of industry and the University of Nebraska-Lincoln.
+She is currently leading the effort to improve public health by implementing better tools for industrial sanitation.
 Dr. Anandappa has a BS in Biology, MS in food microbiology, and earned her PhD in Animal Science and Food Safety from the University of Kentucky.

 William Fisher, MS, CFS, most recently served as Vice President of Science and Policy Initiatives with the Institute of Food Technologists (IFT), serving as liaison with government agencies, elected officials and organizations that share a common commitment to the science of food and its application.
 As the lead executive in charge of science and policy initiatives, he ensured that IFT played a critical role in the identification and analysis of emerging food issues; oversaw development of programs addressing issues on the science of food and its application; and lead the development of key science reports, public comments, and policy-oriented documents.
 Mr. Fisher served as the first Executive Director of IFT’s Global Food Traceability Center.